zendesk/sunshine-conversations-helpkit-ios/README.md

 Add `pod SmoochHelpKit` to your Podfile, and run `pod install`

-*NOTE* `SmoochHelpKit` registers `Smooch` as a dependent pod, so if you are already using the `Smooch` pod, you may replace it with this one.
+*Note:* `SmoochHelpKit` registers `Smooch` as a dependent pod, so if you are already using the `Smooch` pod, you may replace it with this one.

 ## Installation Without Cocoapods